sorin-ionescu/prezto/README.md

 your changes and push them to [GitHub][4] to not lose them.
 If you do not know how to use Git, follow this [tutorial][5] and bookmark this [reference][6].

-### Completions

-Submit program completions to the [zsh-completions][7] project.
-The Oh My Zsh completions directory will be synchronized against it.

 Resources
 ---------